adamsoliman/adamsoliman.github.io/_pages/research.md

 ## Work in Progress

+* ### Administrative Consolidation, Policing, and Crime (with Magdalena Dominguez and Tom Kirchmaier)

 * ### Better Stealing than Dealing?
 Property Crime, Illicit Drug Distribution, and Opioid Abuse after Felony Theft Thresholds Increase (with Steve Billings, Mike Makowsky, and Kevin Schnepel)

 * ### Criminal Records and Local Monopsony Power (with Mike Makowsky and Peter Brummund)